undergrad-partner-school

 Student Population Diversity

 This school had 491 Asian students and 3,806 Afro-American students in 2025.
-2,508 undergraduates at this school identified as Hispanic/Latino and 1,247 as multirace.
+2,508 students at this school declared as Hispanic/Latino and 1,247 as multirace.
 The school also had 32 students who identified as Native Hawaiian or other Pacific Islander, and 116 American Indian or Alaska Native students.
 There were also 1,164 students whose ethnicity is unknown.

 Cost